From which year on can the children attend a ski or snowboard course?

 No, the ski passes have to be bought separately.
 In some ski resorts children under 5 - 6 years do not need a ski pass.
 The tariffs can be requested online from the respective ski resorts.

-Is it still possible to book lunchtime supervision for the children on site?
+Is it still possible to book lunch for the children on site?

-Almost all ski schools offer the possibility of booking lunchtime childcare on site.
-In the high season it can happen that there is no free capacity for lunchtime supervision on site.
+Almost all ski schools offer the possibility of booking lunch on site.
+In the high season it can happen that there is no free capacity for lunch on site.
 We kindly ask you to clarify this directly with the Ski & Snowboard School in advance.

 Is there a helmet obligation?

 Minors up to the age of 15 must wear a standard winter sports helmet when skiing on ski slopes.

 The obligation to wear a helmet only applies in the following provinces of Austria: Salzburg, Upper Austria, Styria, Lower Austria, Carinthia, Burgenland and Vienna.

 In Tyrol and Vorarlberg there are currently no legal regulations.
 Vorarlberg has only issued a public recommendation for the wearing of ski helmets.

 Do group courses also take place on Saturdays?

 In most ski schools the group courses start Sunday & Monday for beginners, in the advanced courses the entrance is possible at any time.
 There is no group course on Saturday.